galminyana/galminyana.github.io/Assignment07.md

 ### Run Everything
 ---
 Let's try that everything works.
-Let's pick the Execve-Stack.nasm, generate it's shellcode, then Crypt it, the crypted shellcode will be placed in the Decrypt process and once decrypted, executed.
+Let's pick the [Execve-Stack.nasm](https://github.com/galminyana/SLAE64/blob/main/Assignment7/Execve-Stack.nasm), generate it's shellcode, then Crypt it.
+The crypted shellcode will be placed in the Decrypt process, and once decrypted, executed.

 #### Generate Execve Stack Shellcode